 Friday Night Lights was one of the best in a pretty good season for new shows last year.
 It’s been a while since I found 3 or 4 new shows in a year that were truly standout efforts.
 This is also one of those shows that will play out better on DVD than it did in broadcast.
 The intricate threads of the story play out in such a way that if you missed an episode you could have quickly felt too much like an outsider and given up on the show.
 DVDs allow you to experience the entire season at your own pace (mine is pretty accelerated) without fear of missing one because your Tivo messed up or the network changed the day and time on you again.
 You won’t need that refund information, because win or lose on the field, Friday Night Lights is a winner you won’t be sending back.
 “Clear Eyes, Full Hearts, Never Lose.”

-Gino Sassani is a member of the Southeastern Film Critic's Association (SEFCA).
+Gino Sassani is a member of the Southeastern Film Critic's Association (SEFCA) and The Critics Association of Central Florida (CACF).
 He is a film and television critic based in Tampa, Florida.
 He's also the Senior Editor here at Upcomingdiscs.
 Gino started reviewing films in the early 1990's as a segment of his local television show Focus.
 He's an award-winning recording artist for Omega Records.
 Gino is currently working on his 8th album Merchants & Mercenaries.
 Gino took over Upcomingdiscs Dec 1, 2008.
 He works out of a home theater he calls The Reel World.
 Favorite films: The Godfather, The Godfather Part II, The Body Snatcher (Val Lewton film with Karloff and Lugosi, not the pod people film), Unforgiven, Gladiator, The Lion King, Jaws, Son Of Frankenstein, The Good, The Bad And The Ugly, and Monsters, Inc.